gabrielcamarate/OceanicDesk/README.md

-# ⛽ Oceanic Gas Station Automation
+# ⛽ OceanicDesk - Oceanic Gas Station Automation

 Modern and robust automation system for administrative routines at a gas station.